 As you can see, Firefox is started, the shell tells you that it has job number 1 and PID 5133.
 The ampersand tells the shell to start the process in the background and the next time you press ENTER it will tell you that the job has finished.
-However, if you could e.g. start a long backup job, put it in the background and the shell will inform you as soon as its done, even if this takes hours or days (provided you don't shut down your computer or close the shell during this time as the job would be killed then).
+However, if you could e.g. start a long backup job, put it in the background and the shell will inform you as soon as its done, even if this takes hours or days (provided you don't shut down your computer or close the shell during this time as that would kill the job).